Frequently Asked Questions

 Insufficient funds in your account at the time of the withdrawal will be treated by the NFIP the same as if a check were returned for insufficient funds, and the flood insurance policy will be voided.

 Credit cards can also be used for payment of premium.
 We accept VISA, MasterCard, Diners Club, and American Express.
-Credit card payments can be transmitted electronically online, by fax, or by telephone.
+Credit card payments can be transmitted electronically online, or by telephone.
 We will attempt to notify you if your charge is not authorized by your credit card company.

 Policies are not subject to cancellation for reasons other than those set forth in the NFIP rules and regulations.
 In matters involving billing disputes, cancellation is not available other than for billing error or fraud.